 Breast self-exams help promote early detection of breast cancer

-Breast self-examination is recommended once a month for women at any age.
+Breast self-examination is recommended once a month for women of any age.
 Performing a breast self-examination can help you become familiar with how breasts normally look and feel, which improves your ability to identify changes in one or both breasts.
-Like with all health concerns, it is important to disucss any breast changes to your provider for further evaluation.
+Like all health concerns, discussing any breast changes with your provider for further evaluation and risk assessment is important.

 Breast self-exams are crucial for early detection of breast cancer, which significantly increases the chances of successful treatment and survival.
-While BSEs are not a substitute for regular mammograms or clinical breast exams, they play a vital role in early detection, particularly for women under 40 who may not have regular mammograms.
+While BSEs are not a substitute for regular mammograms or clinical breast examinations, they are vital in early detection, particularly for women under 40 who may not have regular mammograms.

 How do I do a breast self-examination?

-Thankfully, a breast self-exam may be the easiest thing you can do that can have the greatest impact in your health.
-The process of a breast self-exam involves a systematic approach to feeling and observing the breasts.
-Add a reminder to your sechedule to do the self-exam, ideally two weeks prior to your menstrual period or a few days after it ends, when the breasts are less likely to be tender or swollen.
+Thankfully, a breast self-exam may be the easiest thing you can do to have the greatest impact on your health.
+It involves a systematic approach to feeling and observing the breasts.
+Add a reminder to your schedule to do the self-exam, ideally two weeks before your menstrual period or a few days after it ends, when the breasts are less likely to be tender or swollen.

 To begin, stand in front of a mirror with your hands on your hips and visually inspect your breasts for any changes in size, shape, or contour.
 Look for dimpling, puckering, or changes in skin texture.
 Next, raise your arms and look for the same changes.